sourcegraph/handbook/content/product/index.md

 You can reach us at the #product channel or @product-team on Slack.
 If you have ideas you want to pass on to the product team, check out the [surfacing product feedback](surfacing_product_feedback.md) page.

-## Roadmap
+## Roadmap & Strategy

-The product strategy and what we're working on next can be found on the [Sourcegraph strategy page](../company/strategy/index.md).
+The product strategy with how we think about prioritization and what we're working on next can be found on the [Sourcegraph strategy page](../company/strategy/index.md).

 There is also an (internal only) [roadmap presentation](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) available which highlights major features coming next as well as what was recently shipped.

 ## Feature reference